-An increased risk of DVT and PE is associated with the use of the combination of lenalidomide with dexamethasone in patients with multiple myeloma, and to a lesser extent in patients with multiple myeloma treated with lenalidomide monotherapy (see section 4.5).
+An increased risk of DVT and PE is associated with the use of the combination of lenalidomide with dexamethasone in patients with multiple myeloma, and to a lesser extent in patients with multiple myeloma, treated with lenalidomide monotherapy.

 Concomitant administration of erythropoietic agents or previous history of DVT may also increase thrombotic risk in these patients.